COVID-19 and its impact on sex workers in Europe – Netherlands, Germany, Austria, UK, Ireland & Russia, Switzerland & Belgium

 THE NETHERLANDS: Fight for inclusion into the social security net

 The Coronavirus has brought everything to a standstill.
 Sex workers have also been asked to temporarily stop their activities including their work.
 Because of this, many sex workers have no financial income.
 Another group of migrant sex workers is living (and therefore working) illegally in the Netherlands.
 They are not eligible for any official help.
 Their wish, and that of many migrants with residence/work permits, is now to return to their home countries.
 In the meantime, borders within and especially to outside the EU have been closed – whoever didn’t leave in time or didn’t have the money to leave, is now trapped.
 SWexperitise is pressing for the inclusion of sex workers into general state support schemes that are being open to similar professions.
-Many questions have been addressed as of 22nd of March following this effort to gain answers with information available here.
+Many questions have been addressed as of 21st April 2020 following this effort to gain answers with information available here

 Information for sex workers on income support